MiraiSubject/MiraiSubject/README.md

 ### Work

 - Frontend Development for Ovotrack
-  - Framework: Vue.js 2.7
+  - Framework: Next.js 13 (Was Vue.js 2.7 & Sveltekit 1.x)
+  - Tooling: Custom next.js config using a build middleware to dynamically set the base path depending on the target environment and a script to modify paths to a set URL after the bundle has been made (yes, this Next.js app will land on a platform that prefers relative paths, but Next.js doesn't support that scenario)
-  - Tooling: Self-made config with Webpack 5 and a community-made web component builder for Vue 2.x with added TypeScript support incorporated in [this builder](https://github.com/MiraiSubject/ixon-vue2-builder)
+  - Previous Tooling: Self-made config with Webpack 5 and a community-made web component builder for Vue 2.x with added TypeScript support incorporated in [this builder](https://github.com/MiraiSubject/ixon-vue2-builder)
   - Language(s): Javascript, TypeScript

 ### On the side